-Here are some of the questions that we have been asked during Zoom calls for new families with students joining Year Seven in September 2020.
-Thank you to all of the JPA volunteers and students who participated in the calls.
+Here are some of the questions that we have been asked by new families with students joining Year Seven.
 If anyone has further questions or guidance to share please email email@example.com

 How many houses are there?